As of 5/29/2020, 4 p.m. local time:

 - Retiree Activity Office: closed.

-- The Robins MPF is currently operating under appointment only.
-Please see attached flyer for information on how to make an appointment.
+- The Robins MPF All services available in person, phone appointment or email.
+Please see the linked flyers for information.
 If you are unable to keep your appointment, please contact the appropriate office to cancel your appointment to avoid no-shows.

 - Robins photo studio is closed except for emergency situations.
 Please call (478) 926-2137.

 - School Liaison: All base volunteers for school activities suspended until schools reopen. appointments only.

 - The 78th Comptroller Squadron Finance Customer Service will be open on Tuesdays and Thursdays at 9 a.m. effective June 4 for PCS In-Processing only.
 Masks are required in our facility at all times.

 - The Robins Base Legal Assistance Office is closed to customers.
 Please call (478) 926-9276 if you have an emergency situation or need assistance for a deployment.

 - Fitness Assessment Testing has been cancelled until June 2020.
 More information can be found at https://mypers.af.mil/app/answers/detail/a_id/46625/kw/fitness/p/10